 Taxpayers' Rights Advocate Office

-In cases where the law, policy, or procedure does not allow any change to the staff action, but a change appears justified, the TRA Office is alerted to a potential area that may need clarification or modification.
+In cases where the law, policy, or procedure does not allow any change to the staff action, but a change appears justified, the Taxpayers' Rights Advocate Office is alerted to a potential area that may need clarification or modification.
 Several past recommendations for policy, procedural, and legislative changes have resulted from these types of contacts with taxpayers.

-The TRA office facilitates communication between taxpayers, the Board, and county staff to eliminate potential misunderstandings.
+Our office facilitates communication between taxpayers, the State Board of Equalization, and county staff to eliminate potential misunderstandings.
 Taxpayers are provided information on policies and procedures so they can be better prepared to discuss their issues with the appropriate staff and increase the opportunity to affect a resolution which will satisfy them.

-For information on the property tax program we suggest that you begin your contact with the appropriate county offices:
+For property tax information, we suggest that you begin your contact with the appropriate county offices where your property is located:

 - Assessor for assessment, exemption, and valuation questions;